Sticks, Stones, and Words…Can Cut Me Deeply

 Don’t ever forget that.

-My hope is that these last words of today will register as the first words of tomorrow.
+My hope is that these last words of many days past (both our girls are adults now) will register as the first words of tomorrow.
 Abby and Ellie crave a paternal blessing that overrules the negative verdicts that the outside world, as well as their own hearts, so easily pronounce against them.
 Words of life hearken them back to their true identity as daughters, precious and beloved—an identity that’s fixed when they’re at their best and when they’re at their worst.

-The Father’s benediction is ours.
+The Father’s benediction, his irrevocable paternal blessing, is ours.
 Through Christ and because of Christ, we are pronounced as his beloved.
 We can enjoy deep rest because the last word of Jesus’ life—“It is finished”—is the first word for ours.
 Through Christ, with us he is well pleased.
 Nothing can change this.

 There’s one more thing.
 For us to gain the Father’s benediction, Jesus had to lose it.
 At his baptism, Jesus received the “good word” from on high.
 On the cross, he heard no word from the Father.
 Just shaming, condemning, deafening silence.
 The silence did not break Jesus’ bones like sticks and stones, but it broke every other part of him.
 This was for our healing.
 The Word Incarnate receiving silence from heaven opened heaven’s heart, and secured the Father’s “good word” toward us.